(24)7.ai: History

 [24]7.ai was founded in April 2000 by P. V. Kannan and Shanmugam Nagarajan.
-Kannan previously founded Continuum Global Solutions, a software company, which was acquired by Kana Software in 1999.
+Kannan had previously founded Continuum Global Solutions, a software company, which was later acquired by Kana Software in 1999.

 In 2003, [24]7.ai was privately funded in part by Michael Moritz and his venture capital firm Sequoia Capital.
 The total venture funding was estimated at $22 million.
 The company was profitable by the end of 2003.

 In February 2012 a deal was announced in which [24]7.ai and Microsoft would combine technologies for natural user interfaces (NUIs) and data analytics at cloud scale.
 Microsoft made an equity investor and transferred approximately 400 employees of the former Tellme Networks to [24]7.ai.
 At the same time, [24]7.ai acquired the call center automation developer Voxify, which had been based in Alameda, California, and was funded by investors such as Intel.
 In 2012, the company rebranded its business, adopting a new logo dropping the word "Customer" and putting square brackets around the "24".
 In January 2013 it announced it would market some internally developed software products for combining chat with analytics.

 In May 2013 the company announced the acquisition of social commerce firm Shopalize for an undisclosed amount of money.
 [24]7.ai was also listed on Forbes list of America's Most Promising Companies in 2013.

 In November 2014, [24]7.ai acquired IntelliResponse, a provider of digital self-service technology, including virtual agent solutions.

-In August 2015, [24]7.ai acquired Campanja, a Search Engine bidding platform with offices in Stockholm, London, Palo Alto, Chicago and New York, adding realtime marketing capability to the [24]7.ai offering.
+In August 2015, [24]7.ai acquired Campanja, a Search Engine bidding platform with offices in Stockholm, London, Palo Alto, Chicago and New York, adding real-time marketing capability to the [24]7.ai offering.

 In July 2015, the company announced it had become "the world's largest provider of chat agents, with more than 5,000 dedicated chat agents operating in its contact centers."

 In October 2017, the company announced a name change, adding .ai to reflect the company's use of artificial intelligence.